-The type of bike you’re planning to travel with will determine the shape and dimension of bag and box you’ll need.
+The type of bike you’re planning to travel with will determine the bag’s shape and dimension and the box you’ll need.

-While it’s obvious that the bike frame of a road, cyclocross (CX), time trial (TT) and mountain bike looks different, there are more to that.
+While it’s obvious that the bike frame of a road, cyclocross (CX), time trial (TT), and mountain bike look different, there are more to that.

-Among other differences are also the handlebars shape, wheel hub width and wheels size and diameter.
+Among other differences are the handlebar’s shape, wheel hub width, and wheel size and diameter.

-PRO TIP : Some bike bags and boxes are bike specific, whether it’s for road, TT or mountain bike.
+Geek Tip : Some bike bags and boxes are bike-specific, whether it’s for road, TT or mountain bike.
 Make sure you’re buying the right variant.

 2. Quick Release vs Thru Axles

-Today there are 2 types of braking system for road bikes.
+Today there are 2 types of braking systems for road bikes.

-Traditionally, all road bikes uses caliper brakes but disc brakes are getting popular recently for its better braking capabilities especially in the wet.
+Traditionally, all road bikes use caliper brakes but disc brakes are getting popular recently for their better braking capabilities especially in the wet.